tewhatuora/api-standards/docs/api-publishing/08-ComplianceTesting.md

 - Align Compliance Testing to business use cases, ensuring the process is easy to adopt

-- Provide clear instructions and criteria (e.g. using [Gherkin syntax](https://cucumber.io/docs/gherkin/reference/))
+- Provide clear instructions for executing tests and success criteria.
+[Gherkin syntax](https://cucumber.io/docs/gherkin/reference/)) provides a useful framework for structuring tests

 - Provide information of mandatory tests and conditions (e.g. a test is only required to complete if API Consumer has permission to view a patient's contact details)